naev/naev/dat/naevpedia/mechanics/ewarfare.md

 Similarly, other ships will scan your ship when targeting it.
 This is usually not a problem, however, if you are carrying outfits or commodities that are illegal to the faction of the ship scanning you, it may bring repercussions.
-Ships scanning your are shown on the overlay and if you have illegal items, it will temporarily stop [autonav](mechanics/autonav).
+Ships scanning you are shown on the overlay and if you have illegal items, it will temporarily stop [autonav](mechanics/autonav).

 ## Detection and Hiding